JonathanBowker/conversation-marketing/docs/part2/launching.md

 ## Real-World Example: ASOS Customer Assistant

-> 🟣 *ASOS* rolled out a customer support chatbot to manage high-volume queries.
+> ***ASOS*** rolled out a customer support chatbot to manage high-volume queries.
 But its real strength was in iteration — within the first 90 days, they’d added 500+ new queries, shortened wait times, and integrated product discovery into the flow.

 They didn’t launch a perfect bot.
 They launched a *learning* one.